 September 18, 2019

-It is better to communicate beforehand than playing catch-up.
-If a couple decides to share a common calendar, lots of conversations take care of themselves.
+Are you having small frequent arguments?
+Are you struggling to communicate?
+Is it hard to stay on the same page?
+I have found that it is better to communicate beforehand than playing catch-up.
+I am a firm believer in the calendar.
+If a couple decides to share a common calendar, lots of conversations and questions will take care of themselves.
 If all work, school, and appointments have been filled in that is a strong start to good communication.
-The next step is to have a simple conversation at the beginning of the week.
-Ask three very basic and important questions:
+But that is just the beginning.
+The next step is to have a simple check in conversation at the beginning of the week.
+The couple should ask three very basic and important questions:

 Look at your calendar and just ask about time.
 What is different this week?
 When are your days off?
 Are there any projects or deadlines due?
 Are there any days when you will be home at a different time?
 When you ask these questions, you build accountability.
 Both of you are sharing where you plan to be and what you are supposed to be doing.
 It is easier tohear about changes, evening meetings or commitments days before they happen.
 You should also confirm times set aside for dating.
 A weekly date night is crucial and needs to be included on your calendar.
 Couples like to see their names sharing time on each other’s calendars.